Barakacalvin/GDP-Data-Analysis/README.md

 •	Literacy rate: Create a choropleth map illustrating literacy rates across countries.
 Users can use a dropdown menu or slider to explore literacy rates for specific years or regions.
 •	Environmental factors: Develop thematic maps showing environmental factors such as carbon emissions or renewable energy usage.
 Users can select specific variables from a dropdown menu or slider to visualize the data.
 By incorporating interactive features like dropdown menus or sliders, users can dynamically explore the data and observe spatial patterns and trends across different variables.

+## Licensing
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify the code as per the terms of the license.